alxndr/blog/_drafts/2020-02-discourse-forum-on-google-cloud.md

 picked small

 change boot disk to Ubuntu 18.04 LTS (which is entering Maintenance Mode soonish [according to their schedule](https://ubuntu.com/about/release-cycle))
-NEEDS >20GB disk storage... otherwise Discourse can't install itself!! estimated cost a penny more per month than 5GB...
+NEEDS >20GB disk storage... otherwise Discourse can't install itself!! using 50GB, estimated cost a penny more per month than 5GB...

 check-on allowing http & https traffic